Research & Evidence

 Three Patterns the Data Reveals

-Organisations are making inclusion decisions driven by fear — of legal challenge, media exposure, or political backlash — rather than by values or evidence.
+2 Defensive Compliance — organisations are making inclusion decisions driven by fear of legal challenge, media exposure, or political backlash, rather than by values or evidence.
 Risk mitigation overrides dignity.

-Silence isn’t neutral — it defaults to exclusion.
-When organisations say “we treat everyone the same,” the data shows that trans and nonbinary staff experience it as invisibility.
+3 The Neutrality Paradox — silence isn't neutral, it defaults to exclusion.
+When organisations say "we treat everyone the same," the data shows that trans and nonbinary staff experience it as invisibility.

 Where Do You Fit?